reflectoring/reflectoring.github.io/_posts/2021-04-30-exploring-a-spring-boot-app-with-actuator-and-jq.md

 }
  ```

 **Checking out the available custom API metrics is especially useful.
-It can give us some insight into what is important about this application from a business's point of view.** For e.g., we can see from the metrics list that there is an `orders.placed.counter`.
+It can give us some insight into what is important about this application from a business's point of view.** For example, we can see from the metrics list that there is an `orders.placed.counter` that probably tells us how many orders have been placed in a period of time.

 ## Conclusion

-In this article, we learnt how we can use Spring Actuator in our local, development environment to explore a new application.
+In this article, we learned how we can use Spring Actuator in our local, development environment to explore a new application.
 We looked at a few actuator endpoints that can help us identify important areas of the codebase that may need a deeper study.
-Along the way, we also learnt how to process JSON on the command line using the lightweight and extremely powerful `jq` tool.
+Along the way, we also learned how to process JSON on the command line using the lightweight and extremely powerful `jq` tool.

 You can play around with a complete application illustrating these ideas using the code [on GitHub](https://github.com/thombergs/code-examples/tree/master/spring-boot/spring-boot-actuator).